JakeFTL/civ-ipriot-smiley/knowledge_and_evidence.md

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

 > PEP 8 is the style used.
-Yes it is likely the style used in SenseHat as PEP8 is the universally accepted style for Python programming due to readability and also maintaining consistency throughout projects or even the industry as a whole in regards to Python.
+Yes it is likely the style used in SenseHat is PEP8 given the class is correctly formatted with CamelCase, and methods are labelled using snake_case when called in smiley.py.
+It is also the universally accepted style for Python programming due to readability and also maintaining consistency throughout projects or even the industry as a whole in regards to Python.
 >

 2. List three aspects of this convention you see applied in the code.